frigaut/yorick-opra/README.md

   v1.5, one can use a set of images to reconstruct the phase aberration tomography using a set of modes at various altitudes.

-OPRA was developed within the work on the GEMINI MCAO system.
+OPRA was developed within the framework on the GEMINI MCAO system.

 ## AUTHORS
 OPRA, Francois Rigaut (c) 2010-2011

 Authors:
 Francois Rigaut    frigaut@gemini.edu
 Benoit Neichel     bneichel@gemini.edu
 Damien Gratadour   damien.gratadour@obspm.fr

 ## LICENSE